Zeige uns, Herr, deine Allmacht und Güte

 "Zeige uns, Herr, deine Allmacht und Güte" (Show us, Lord, your might and goodness) is a Christian hymn of penitence.
 The lyrics were written in the early 1980s by Raymund Weber.
 They were combined with a melody from the 1708 hymnal by Johann Anastasius Freylinghausen.
 The song in three stanzas appeared in the 2013 Catholic hymnal Gotteslob as GL 272 in the section for Lent.

 History

 The lyrics were written, beginning around 1980, by Raymund Weber, a Germanist and theologian who was inspired by the changes of the Second Vatican Council.
 He began by translating a Swedish song by Joel Rundt, but ended writing his own wording for the Swedish melody.

-When his song was considered to be included in the Catholic hymnal Gotteslob, the Swedish melody was dropped in favour of a Baroque melody from the 1708 hymnal by Johann Anastasius Freylinghausen.
+When his song was considered for inclusion in the Catholic hymnal Gotteslob, the Swedish melody was dropped in favour of a Baroque melody from the 1708 hymnal by Johann Anastasius Freylinghausen.
 It appeared in the Gotteslob in the second edition in 2013 as GL 272, in the section for Lent, the time of penitence and fasting before Easter (Österliche Bußzeit – Fastenzeit).
 It was also included in the songbook Das Liederbuch / Lieder zwischen Himmel und Erde.